dnitsche/gr-mfaktc/README.txt

 # 0 What is gr-mfaktc #
 #######################

-gr-mfaktc (generalized-repunit-edition) is a program based on mfaktc (See README.txt).
+gr-mfaktc (generalized-repunit-edition) is a program based on mfaktc (See README-MFAKTC.txt).
-It allows factoring generalized repunits with abs(bases) >= 2 doing the work on a CUDA supported graphics card.
+It allows factoring generalized repunits with positive as well as negative bases in the range 2 <= |base| < 2^32, doing the work on a CUDA supported graphics card.

 ###############################